vole/vole/CONTRIBUTING.md

 General
 -------

 We welcome contributions.
 For new features or changes to the API, please write up your proposal and make a Github issue *before* coding it.
 There will always be discussion around implementation and we want to make sure your time isn't wasted.
+You can also search the [mailing list](https://groups.google.com/forum/#!forum/vole-dev).

 For obvious bugs, just send a pull request.